ESSS/alfasim-sdk/docs/source/plugins/02_alfasim_sdk_by_example.rst

 Solver Configuration
 --------------------

-|sdk| provides hooks to customize the settings of the application that configures the solver internally,
+|sdk| provides hooks to customize the settings of the application that configures the solver internally.
-some of these configurations are:
+Some of these configurations are:

 - Creation/Registration of new secondary variables
 - Creation of new phases/fields/layers.
 - Update of default phases and layers from the application.

-For this example, a new |s_variable| will be created, to track the oil velocity to the power of a custom value provided from the user.
+For this example, a new |s_variable| will be created to track the oil velocity to the power of a custom value provided by the user.

 A *Secondary Variable* is a variable that can be calculated along the `Network`.
-Also, if configured as external, this variable will be set an Output, and will be available within the Trends and Profiles plots.
+Also, if configured as external, this variable will be set as an Output, and will be available within the Trends and Profiles plots.

 To create these variables, the hook |s_variable_hook| must be implemented in the :file:`myplugin.py` file.